Configure Replica Set Tag Sets

 Use Tag Sets in Read Preference

-, you can specify a tag set in the read preference to target those members.
+If a replica set member or members are associated with tags, you can specify a tag set in the read preference to target those members.
 A tag set is an array of documents, where each document contains the tag and value pair(s).
 The specifications are tried in order until a match is found.
 Once found, that specification is used to find all eligible matching members.

 Note

-You cannot specify a tag set when specifying read preference mode primary
+You cannot specify a tag set when specifying read preference mode primary.

 For example, a replica set has the following replica set configuration (some of the fields have been omitted for brevity):